VlaDimirBoban/Bobke_ZeldaClone/README.md

 both of wich are saved into individual .csv files which allows me to save current state of the game world.

-Currently i'm working on Z-buffering and map editor in a separate project (will probably post it as a separate project).
+Currently i'm working on Z-buffering and map editor in a separate project (will probably post it in another repo).

 Useful keys: